 NameBuilding

 Professional Leave Activity:

 Location of activity attended:

 Date attended:

 (Please submit your report in typewritten format)

 Summary of Activity:

-How will you implement the newly learned skills into your joint into your join b responsibility?
+How will you implement the newly learned skills into your job respons ibility?
 Please be specific.

 Would you recommend this issue(s) to others?

-Would you present a session to the Vermillion staff in referen nce to this issue(s)?
+Would you present a session to the Vermillion staff in reference to this s issue(s)?